 Remember, the open door policy is a figurative philosophy--that doesn't mean your door has to physically be open 24/7.

-Answering Everything at Once: Do you have those days where you feel like all you’ve done is put out fires?
+Do you have those days when you feel like all you’ve done is put out fires?
 Or you find yourself answering questions like it’s the lightning round of a game show?
 At the end of the day, you’re stretched thin and unmotivated because you realize you didn't get your “real” work done.
 Multitasking is a critical attribute to have as a leader, but only when it’s done sensibly.
 Maybe you don’t have to be the person with all the answers.

 Delegate to your team, give them an opportunity to shine and give yourself time to focus on the higher level issues.